CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

 - Task 1: Generate a SQL query with GitHub Copilot using comments
 - Task 2: Generate YAML with GitHub Copilot using comments
-- Task 3: Push code to your repository from the codespace

 ### Task 1: Generate a SQL query with GitHub Copilot using comments